Palliative care may be able to help when coping with a serious illness.

 When can palliative care help?

-Palliative care can be started at home, in a nursing home, in the hospital or at our outpatient clinic at 685 Good Drive.
+Palliative care can be started at home, in a senior living facility, in the hospital or at our outpatient clinic at 685 Good Drive.
 We will work with your doctor to design a treatment plan, monitor your progress and make changes as needed to provide ongoing relief and support.
 Palliative care is often provided at the same time as other treatments (such as chemotherapy or radiation).

 How can I get palliative care?